stangah/Sunlight-extension/README.md

 ### Through the Chrome Extension Store

-Head over to the hosted extension [here](http://lolImBroken) and follow the install instructions.
+Head over to the hosted extension [at this broken link](http://lolImBroken) and follow the install instructions.

 ### From Github